saviynt/skeleton-terraform-project/README.md

 terraform init
 ```

-2. To plan the changes form the .tf file and .tfstate file
+2. To plan the changes from the .tf file and .tfstate file
 ```bash
 terraform plan
 ```